Regularity thresholds for anomalous dissipation and related phenomena in passive scalars: Introduction

 \subsection{Acknowledgments}

+The authors wish to thank Lucio Galeati for several useful comments to earlier versions of their paper.
 The research of the first author has been supported by the ERC/{\allowbreak}EPSRC Horizon Europe Guarantee EP/X020886/1 and the by the Istituto Nazionale di Alta Matematica (INdAM), group GNAMPA.
 The research of the second author has been supported by the Cambridge Trust and the Cantab Capital Institute for Mathematics of Information.
 The research of the third and fourth authors has been supported by the Simons Foundation through the Simons Initiative on the Geometry of Flows (Grant Award ID BD-Targeted-00017375 CDeL, SM).
 The fourth author is also partially supported by the Simons Collaboration on Localisation of Waves, 563916 SM.